on this site givewings.com site map desktop resources resources for peace a view of maine a further flight bookstoresurviving the future

 A Historic Neighborhood

 Originally a separate city from Philadelphia, Germantown retains its historic flavor.
 During the 18th Century, it provided refuge from epidemics in the city for those who could move.
 It was the site of the Battle of Germantown, a pivotal engagement in the Revolutionary War.
 Germantown is one of the oldest racially-integrated neighborhoods in the country, and Germantown residents were active in the anti-Slavery movement and the Underground Railroad.
-One of its community newspapers, The Germantown Courier, is among the oldest of its kind.
 Today, visitors can gain insights into 18th-century life by stopping at the historic houses.
 They can learn more about the neighborhood's fascinating history by visiting the Germantown Historical Society.

 germantown